Kundan696922/todo-app/README.md

    git clone https://github.com/kundan696922/todo-app.git
 2. Open the app:

-  Just open the index.html file in your browser.
+  - Just open the index.html file in your browser.

-3. Add a Task:

-  Type your task in the input field.

-  Click the "Add" button or press Enter.

-4. Mark a Task as Complete:

-   Click the checkbox next to a task to mark it as completed.

-5. Delete a Task:

-  Click the "🗑️" icon next to a task to remove it from the list.